oneapi-src/level-zero-spec/scripts/core/PROG.rst

 3. Each process may now refer to the same device event allocation via its handle:

-   a.
 Receiving process creates event at location

 .. parsed-literal::